 Where to apply is easy – the immigration department handles applications, but like most things to do with PR and citizenship, Bangkok is the place to do it.
 The immigration office at Chaengwattana has a PR desk staffed year around and they are very helpful in advising potential applicants.
 This is a link to their website.

 When to apply is the tricky bit.
-For applications to be accepted, the immigration department has to make an official announcement that applications are being accepted for that year – and this is largely at the discretion of the minister of interior.
+For applications to be accepted, the immigration department has to make an official announcement that applications are being accepted for that year – and this is largely at the discretion of the Thai Minister of Interior.

 Up until the mid-2000’s, it was common practice for applications to be accepted for a good portion of the year.
 However, after that point, the window for applications changed to being mainly in December, and very often in the last two weeks of December.
 In some years, no applications were accepted at all, which caught out applicants who became eligible that year.

-At the time of writing, the current government has been pretty good at giving applications a large window, and in the case of 2019 and 2020, applications have been open since July.
+For 2022, the government has set the opening dates from the 17th of October 2022 till the 29th of December 2022.
 This doesn’t guarantee that the same will happen in subsequent years, but so long as the current Minister of Interior stays in place (Gen. Anupong Paochinda), then based on his track record since 2014, applications will be accepted and processed with some level of predictable regularity.

 - There is a non-refundable application fee for 7,600 baht, when you formally submit your application.

 - If successful, you’ll be required to pay 191,400 baht.
 However for those with a Thai spouse, or applicants under 20 who has a parent with Thai citizenship or PR, then the fee is 95,700 baht.